Collision Course (Hinton novel): Concept

-After getting bored with a book he was using whilst teaching English the author's class suggested he wrote something better.
+After getting bored with a book he was using whilst teaching English, the author's class suggested he write something better.
 Hinton thought about an ordinary boy like the boys in his class who did something crazy.
 The class enjoyed the story and encouraged him to get it published.

-Award
+Reception

+Awards

 Collision Course won the Dutch Silver Pen prize in 1978.

 Revisions

 The first revision came in 1980 when Penguin Books published Collision Course under their Puffin Books brand.
 Penguin toned down the language with most of the profanity removed or replaced with euphemisms but otherwise they remained largely faithful to the first edition and continued using the Oxford spelling.

-In later editions the other publishers modernized the references to culture and technology from the 1970s and exact prices removed though they retained the Oxford spelling.
+In later editions, the other publishers modernized the references to culture and technology from the 1970s and exact prices removed, though they retained the Oxford spelling.

-Collision Course was first published on E-Books in 2013 though with poor proofreading (e.g. there are spaces missing, wrong figures used and Mr. Raines was incorrectly named the RE teacher instead of the PE teacher).
+Collision Course was first published as an e-book in 2013, though with various errors.

 The table below lists the differences between the first edition and the 2004 and 2009 revisions.